 Artist's Statement

-In creating images of animals, I have little interest in what the animal looks like; in the animal as subject.
-Rather my interest is in what the animal is - or might possibly be.
+In creating images of animals, I have little interest in what the animal looks like; in the animal merely as observed object.
+Rather my interest is in the deeper reality of what the animal might possibly be.

-Through these images, I am interested in exploring two questions: How do I feel in relation to this animal?
+Through these images, I am interested in exploring questions: How do I feel in relation to this animal?
+Can I relate to this animal as an individual rather than as a mere specimen of species?
 And, more interestingly, what could be the experience of being this animal?

 To borrow: 'The wolf is not fundamentally a characteristic, or a certain number of characteristics: it is a wolfing' (Deleuze and Guattari).